 Here’s a quick summary of the different slow cooker liner substitutes:

-If you want to try something more experimental, there are also new(ish) products, like silicon inserts and pre-bagged meals, that you could consider trying.
 We’ll cover each one in more detail below, and I’ll also wrap things up, by telling you my favorite alternative to slow cooker liners.

 Table of Contents